 Okareo CLI

 The SDK requires an API Token.
-Refer to the Okareo API Key guide for more information.
+Refer to the Okareo API Token guide for more information.

 Install